GrassLab/osdi/labs/lab2.rst

 During booting process, it's common to show some splash image to please user.
 You can set GPU's framebuffer by mailbox to control your display output easily.

-``elective`` Set framebuffer by mailbox to show a splash image, show the result by qemu.
+``elective 2`` Set framebuffer by mailbox to show a splash image, show the result by qemu.

 *Example splash image on qemu.*